yonseiyes/Graviumscript/README.md

 ./monacoCoin-cli masternode status
 ```

-That's all! enjoy masternode!! - written by 돔말
+That's all!
+Enjoy your Masternode!! - written by 돔말